Wembe/Text-Mining_Yelp-Reviews/README.md

 questions were addressed – 1) does sentiment seem to show any predictive strength when evaluating star rating? and 2) Can star rating being predicting using machine learning on its corresponding text review?

+RESULTS/RECOMMENDATIONS

+Sentiment did show some correlation with ratings, but the ranges were so large and vocabulary so variable that it was not a strong indicator of rating score (sometimes people use good language when giving a poor review, and visa versa).
+Multinormial Naive Bayes algorithm was the best at predicting 1-star reviews (88% accuracy).
+Bernoulli Naive Bayes performed the best on the extremes (80% accuracy at ratings 1star and 5star) which are the most insightful for businesses.
+Recommended model for business use.